Vietnam.vn - Nền tảng quảng bá Việt Nam

 No photo description available.

 Most young people left home to work in industrial zones.
-The number of brick kilns disappeared rapidly, with more than 1,000 remaining today, most concentrated in the Thay Cai canal area.
-Weeds and vines grew over the smoke-belching kilns.
-Only a few kilns remained in operation.
+The number of brick kilns disappeared rapidly, to the present day there are only about 1,000 kilns, most concentrated in the Thay Cai canal area.
+Weeds and vines grow over the smoke-belching kilns.
+Only a very few kilns are still in operation.

 Heritage Magazine